The Bankrate promise

 Average price of New Jersey renters insurance

-New Jersey ranks third among US states in terms of the percentage of its renters spending 30% or more of their income on rent.
+New Jersey ranks ninth among U.S. states in terms of the percentage of its renters spending 30 percent or more of their income on rent.
 However, New Jersey also has a higher percentage of renters overall compared to more than half the states in the U.S.

 Renters insurance coverage options in New Jersey

 Similar to homeowners insurance, renters insurance includes three key types of standard coverage plus custom add-ons.
 Unlike homeowner’s insurance, renters insurance does not cover the structure or dwelling.
 Renters insurance is thus protection for your person and your belongings.

 Standard coverage typically includes personal liability coverage.
 This includes bodily injury or property damage to anyone visiting the property you are responsible for.
 Personal property coverage insures your belongings if there is damage due to covered events.
 This coverage typically extends to guests visiting your home too.
 Additional living expenses are another important component of a renters insurance policy, which provides coverage if you have to move out of your dwelling temporarily due to a covered event.